Beat Generation: San Francisco and the Six Gallery reading

 Ginsberg had visited Neal and Carolyn Cassady in San Jose, California in 1954 and moved to San Francisco in August.
 He fell in love with Peter Orlovsky at the end of 1954 and began writing Howl.
 Lawrence Ferlinghetti, of the new City Lights Bookstore, started to publish the City Lights Pocket Poets Series in 1955.

 Kenneth Rexroth's apartment became a Friday night literary salon (Ginsberg's mentor William Carlos Williams, an old friend of Rexroth, had given him an introductory letter).
-When asked by Wally Hedrick to organize the Six Gallery reading, Ginsberg wanted Rexroth to serve as master of ceremonies, in a sense to bridge generations.
+When asked by Wally Hedrick To organize the Six Gallery reading, Ginsberg wanted Rexroth to serve as master of ceremonies, in a sense to bridge generations.

 Philip Lamantia, Michael McClure, Philip Whalen, Ginsberg and Gary Snyder read on October 7, 1955, before 100 people (including Kerouac, up from Mexico City).
 Lamantia read poems of his late friend John Hoffman.
-At his first public reading Ginsberg performed the just finished first part of Howl.
+At his first public reading, Ginsberg performed the just finished first part of Howl.
 It was a success and the evening led to many more readings by the now locally famous Six Gallery poets.

-It was also a marker of the beginning of the Beat movement, since the 1956 publication of Howl (City Lights Pocket Poets, no. 4) and its obscenity trial in 1957 brought it to nationwide attention.
+It was also a marker of the beginning of the Beat movement since the 1956 publication of Howl (City Lights Pocket Poets, no. 4), and its obscenity trial in 1957 brought it to nationwide attention.

-The Six Gallery reading informs the second chapter of Kerouac's 1958 novel The Dharma Bums, whose chief protagonist is "Japhy Ryder", a character who is actually based on Gary Snyder.
-Kerouac was impressed with Snyder and they were close for a number of years.
-In the spring of 1955 they lived together in Snyder's cabin in Mill Valley, California.
+The Six Gallery reading informs the second chapter of Kerouac's 1958 novel The Dharma Bums, whose chief protagonist is Japhy Ryder, a character who is based on Gary Snyder.
+Kerouac was impressed with Snyder and they were close for several years.
+In the spring of 1955, they lived together in Snyder's cabin in Mill Valley, California.
 Most Beats were urbanites and they found Snyder almost exotic, with his rural background and wilderness experience, as well as his education in cultural anthropology and Oriental languages.
 Lawrence Ferlinghetti called him "the Thoreau of the Beat Generation."

-As documented in the conclusion of The Dharma Bums, Snyder moved to Japan in 1955, in large measure in order to intensively practice and study Zen Buddhism.
-He would spend most of the next 10 years there.
-Buddhism is one of the primary subjects of The Dharma Bums, and the book undoubtedly helped to popularize Buddhism in the West and remains one of Kerouac's most widely read books.
+As documented in the conclusion of The Dharma Bums, Snyder moved to Japan in 1955, in large measure to intensively practice and study Zen Buddhism.
+He spent most of the next 10 years there.
+Buddhism is one of the primary subjects of The Dharma Bums, and the book undoubtedly helped to popularize Buddhism in the West and remains one of Kerouac's widely read books.